Skip to main content

 Master of Chess was developed by BRANE.

 Master of Chess has received positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its graphics.
+Most players liked Master of Chess for its gameplay but disliked it for its stability.

 Master of Chess is a single player game.